nostrdocs/colighter/README.md

 ## Development

-- `yarn run dev` - Starts all apps and packages in development mode
+- `yarn dev` - Starts all apps and packages in development mode
-- `yarn run test` - Runs tests in all apps and packages in the project
+- `yarn test` - Tests all apps and packages in the project
-- `yarn run build` - Build all apps and packages in the project
+- `yarn build` - Build all apps and packages in the project
-- `yarn run format` - Fixes formatting in all apps and packages in the project
+- `yarn format` - Fixes formatting in all apps and packages in the project